 The LOS ANGELES PHILHARMONIC, under the vibrant leadership of Music & Artistic Director Gustavo Dudamel, presents an inspiring array of music through a commitment to foundational works and adventurous explorations.
-Both at home and abroad, the Philharmonic – recognized as one of the world’s outstanding orchestras – is leading the way in ground-breaking programming, both on stage and in the community, offering a diverse range of programs that reflect the orchestra’s artistry and demonstrate its vision.
-2018/19 marks the orchestra’s 100th season.
+Both at home and abroad, the LA Phil – recognized as one of the world’s outstanding orchestras – is leading the way in groundbreaking and diverse programming, on stage and in the community, that reflects the orchestra’s artistry and demonstrates its vision.
+2019/20 marks the orchestra’s 101st season.

 More than 250 concerts are either performed or presented by the LA Phil at its two iconic venues: the Frank Gehry-designed Walt Disney Concert Hall and the Hollywood Bowl.
 These presentations represent a breadth and depth unrivaled by other orchestras or cultural institutions.

-During its winter season, with approximately 165 performances at Walt Disney Concert Hall, the LA Phil creates festivals, artist residencies, and other thematic programs designed to enhance the symphonic music experience and delve further into certain artists’ or composers’ work.
-The organization’s commitment to the music of our time is also evident throughout the season programming, as well as in the exhilarating Green Umbrella series and the LA Phil’s extensive commissioning initiatives.
+During its winter season, with approximately 165 performances at Walt Disney Concert Hall, the LA Phil creates festivals, artist residencies, and other thematic programs designed to enhance the audience’s experience and delve further into certain artists’ or composers’ work.
+The organization’s commitment to the music of our time is also evident throughout the season, as well as in the Green Umbrella series and the LA Phil’s extensive commissioning initiatives.

 Since 2003, the LA Phil’s winter home has been the inimitable Walt Disney Concert Hall.
 Praise for both the design and the acoustics of Walt Disney Concert Hall has been effusive, and the building embodies the energy, imagination, and creative spirit of the city of Los Angeles and its orchestra.
 As Time magazine noted, “With its curvaceous exterior and acoustically adroit interior, Gehry’s building bestowed on the city an important architectural landmark and proved that L.A. residents actually do go to the symphony,” while The Washington Post stated, “At last this orchestra has a hall worthy of its stature.”

 Since its official opening in 1922, the Hollywood Bowl has been the summer home of the Los Angeles Philharmonic.
 One of the largest natural amphitheaters in the world, with a seating capacity of nearly 18,000, the Hollywood Bowl plays host to the finest artists from all genres of music.
-In February 2017, the Hollywood Bowl was named Best Major Outdoor Concert Venue 14 times by Pollstar and has been twice awarded the Top Amphitheater prize at the Billboard Live Music Awards.
+The Hollywood Bowl has been named Best Major Outdoor Concert Venue 14 times by Pollstar and has been twice awarded the Top Amphitheater prize at the Billboard Live Music Awards.
 For millions of music lovers across Southern California, the Hollywood Bowl is synonymous with summer.

 The orchestra also undertakes tours, both domestically and internationally, including regular visits with partners in New York, Paris, and Tokyo, among others.
-The orchestra’s very first tour was in 1921, and the Philharmonic has made annual tours beginning with the 1969/70 season.
-Most recently, Dudamel and the LA Phil will complete an international tour with performances in Mexico City, London, Boston, and New York City.
+The orchestra’s very first tour was in 1921, and the Philharmonic has made annual tours since the 1969/70 season.
+This season, the LA Phil will complete an international tour with performances in Mexico City, London, Boston, and New York City.
 The Philharmonic has been an International Associate at London’s Barbican Centre since 2009 and becomes the Centre’s International Orchestral Partner in fall 2019.

 The Los Angeles Philharmonic continues to broaden its audience by broadcasting concerts on radio and television.
-Thirteen concerts from the 2017/18 season will be broadcast in partnership with Classical KUSC and the WFMT Radio Network, with six also being broadcast on American Public Media.
+Thirteen concerts from the 2019/20 season will be broadcast in partnership with Classical KUSC and the WFMT Radio Network, with seven also being broadcast on American Public Media.